ameenrj/trading-floor/README.md

 ## Problem

 A user needs a simple web application to allow them to manage a fake stock portfolio and balance.
-Real stock data should be used, fetched from service such as Alphavantage or Quandl.
+Real stock data should be used, fetched from service such as Alpha Vantage or Quandl.
 At a minimum, the user needs to be able to add and withdraw funds and buy and sell stocks.
 A database is not required, however data should persist across state refreshes.

 ## Proposed Solution